123inkt/symfony-trace-bundle/README.md

     // Whether to add the request id to console commands, defaults to true
     $config->enableConsole(true);

+    // Whether to add the request id to message bus events, defaults to true
+    $config->enableMessenger(true);

     // Whether to add the twig extension, defaults to true
     $config->enableTwig(true);
 };